 3 Ways to Tell Better Stories on Social Media

-When I talk about using stories in your content I’m not referring to the long, dramatic, climatic type story of the beginning until now.
+When I talk about using stories in your content I’m not referring to the long, dramatic, climatic type story from the beginning until now.
 Yes, those are great and have a place too.
-But overall, I’m talking about moments and experiences in your day that others can relate to.
+However, I’m talking about moments and experiences in your every day that others can relate to.

 Will relate to.